Adobo too salty? Don't panic. It's a common problem, especially with saltier soy sauce brands or when the sauce reduces too much.

 - Letting the sauce cook down too long

 When the liquid reduces, all that salt gets concentrated.
-So it might taste okay early on, then turn salty fast toward the end.
+So it might taste okay early on, then turn salty toward the end.

 How to Avoid Making Adobo Too Salty